Best Resume Formats: A Guide for 2023

 Except for the skills section placement, the hybrid resume format follows the same formatting as the chronological resume format.

 - Header — This section never changes in any of the resume formats.
-Always make sure to include contact information where you are reachable and do not include nicknames or unprofessional email addresses.
+Always make sure to include contact information where you are reachable, and do not include nicknames or unprofessional email addresses.

-- Education — Include the location of the school, major, type of degree and, if under seven years, the graduation year.
+- Education — Include the location of the school, major, type of degree, and, if under seven years, the graduation year.

-- Optional Sections — If you have any special certifications, licenses, awards, even hobbies that can relate to your position, create a special section to include them in the combination resume format.
+- Optional Sections — If you have any special certifications, licenses, awards, or even hobbies that can relate to your position, create a special section to include them in the combination resume format.
 Remember: If it’s a certification or license, add the year issued and the institution that issued it.

 Pros